arorarohan/discord_bot_todd/README.md

 # Todd the dog: a discord bot
 Just a bot I made to mess around with, with my friends.
-Not really intended to be plug-and-play for others
+Not really intended to be plug-and-play for others, but you're welcome to try.

 ## requirements
 - python3